Welcome to the second edition of our round-up of news in the renewable and solar energy industry.

 In this edition, we cover a range of topics including industry market leaders increasing their solar capacity, new planned electric car charging forecourts, diversification among oil companies and more.

-Let’s get started with the February edition.
+Let’s start the February edition.

 ‘We’re Here to Stay’: Big New Solar Swoop By BP Venture As Oil Giant Piles On Capacity